Argentinian Wine History

-By far, Argentina’s most successful period in the wine manufacturing industry was its brief alliance with fine winemaking during its golden age of 1920-1960.
+Argentina’s most successful period in the wine industry was its brief alliance with fine winemaking during its golden age of 1920-1960.
 As a result of political and cultural stability during this period—as well as a slew of technological advances that included refrigeration—Argentina became a force to reckon with on an international scale.

-With U.S. interest in South American wines peaking during the Prohibition period in the 1930s, Argentina witnessed tremendous growth in demand for its signature Malbec variety—and with that came new vineyards and wineries which pushed production levels through the roof.
+With U.S. interest in South American wines peaking during the Prohibition period in the 1930s, Argentina witnessed tremendous growth in demand for its signature Malbec variety—and with that came new vineyards and wineries, which pushed production levels through the roof.
 Consequently, by 1947, both Malbec and Torrontés became established varieties.

-Various European immigrants from winemaking regions, such as Felipe Rutini and Italian Juan Giol, who arrived in Mendoza from humble origins, were able to establish their wineries.
+Various European immigrants from winemaking regions, such as Felipe Rutini and Italian Juan Giol, who arrived in Mendoza from humble origins, were able to establish wineries.
 Hence, many such European expatriates were pioneers in Mendoza and Argentina’s wine industry at the time, shaping Argentina’s modern winemaking sector during the 19th century.

 Michel Aime Pouget, the Founding Father

 Michel Aimé Pouget, a French country architect, is perhaps the most renowned European expatriate to have influenced the Argentine winemaking industry.
 His winemaking journey started when Domingo Faustino, who was the Governor of the Cuyo region (and afterward became the President of Argentina), proposed to the Argentinean public government that the winemaking industry be advanced and developed.
 Consequently, Pouget was enlisted as a viticulture subject matter expert, and World Malbec Day was established to commemorate this historic occasion.